 The first applications of the technology are simpler in scope, like treatment of Parkinson’s and spinal cord injury.
 But due to the underlying technology, there is a potential for the device to be able to significantly improve human intelligence beyond any current technology or consumable product.

-Being able to directly influence neuronal function creates the possibility of drastic advances in human intelligence, and creates the possibility of a brain synced with artificial intelligence for synergistic effects.
+Being able to directly influence neuronal function creates the possibility of drastic advances in human intelligence, caused by a brain synced with artificial intelligence for synergistic effects.

 We will update this article when Neuralink's clinical trials are completed with the results.

 There are compounds which have been shown in medical studies to be effective for cognitive enhancement and memory support.